SEKOIA-IO/documentation/_shared_content/develop/guides/formats/smartdescriptions.md

 	}
 	```

-	will match

-	while the condition
+	while the condition will not match

 	```json
 	{